denten-books/plain-text/main.md

 level and in this also finds a palindrome, which, not only resembles the pipes visually, but is in itself a surface-revealing inscription that in some sense literally makes the pipes visible again, past the snow.
-It is impossible for the pipe to reach beyond the page, as representation---but the text also invites the reader to repeat after the soft consonance and round vowels, shaping the body (mouth and lips) to resemble, if only in part, a pipe of sounds.
-And for a moment, the paper-bound representation transcends the page.
+It is impossible for the pipe to reach beyond the page as representation---but the text also draws attention to the sound structure, inviting the reader to mouth after the soft consonance and round vowels, and thus shaping the body in accordance with the
-The reader enacts the "making of the literary technique obvious," made obvious.
+image: a pipe of sounds.
+The moment of bodily reenactment frees paper-bound representation from the confines of the medium.
+The reader makes the "making of the literary technique obvious," obvious.

+What lies beneth a text?
+A recent conversation on the merits of surface reading (as appossed to reading for hidden meaning) has rekindled an interest in the archeological metaphor, which understands textuality in terms of depth and surface.
+Two types of reading become evident in this model.
+Where the "symptomatic" literary critic reaches beyond the external, ephemeral, and material facade to uncover internal and eternal metaphysical truth within, Stephen Best and Sharon Marcus describe a constellation of reading practices concerned with "what is evident, perceptible, apprehensible in text; what is neither hidden nor hiding; what, in the geometrical sense, has length and breadth but no thickness, and therefore covers no depth [@best_surface_2009, 9]."

+describe this mode of literary interpretation as "symptomatic reading," a strategy that seeks to uncover latent and concealed meaning beneath the evident surface of the text.
+For a Marxist critic like Terry Eagleton or Frederic Jameson that latent meaning may have something to do with hidden machinations of capital and ideology.
+The psychologically-minded critic reads in search of hidden drives, desires, or cognitive structures.
+In contrast to such symptomatic reading, Marcus and Best describe several contemporary theoretical trends that run counter to the Hegelian tradition, preferring instead to read at the surface of the text: descriptive reading, reading for form, for material, or "just reading [@best_surface_2009, 1-12]."
+Best and Marcus further identify several types of surface reading: reading for material surface, reading for verbal structure, reading for affect, reading for description, reading for pattern, and finally, reading for literal meaning or "just reading."

 In comparing the dominant aesthetic modes of classical and Romantic periods, Hegel posits Romanticism as an art that seeks to disengage itself from matter,